shne005/repo-shne05/README.md

 N/A

 ### Projects
-Hospital website project
+project title: Hospital website
-(february,2025)
-Me and my group created a project which is is a group web development project focused on designing a modern and user-friendly website for a hospital.
+(february,2025) which is is a group web development project focused on designing a modern and user-friendly website for a hospital.
 The website includes essential pages such as the Home Page, Forget Password Page, and several other key interfaces to improve user experience and accessibility.
 Our goal is to create a platform that allows patients to easily access hospital services, information, and manage their accounts.
+Project Title: Social Media Awareness Video
+This is a group project focused on raising awareness about the dangers and negative effects of social media.
+The video highlights how excessive use of social media can lead to addiction, distraction, and even accidents.
+Through real-life scenarios and storytelling, we aim to educate viewers—especially young people—about the importance of using social media responsibly and being aware of its impact on mental health and daily life.

 ### Langauge
 - English